KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-1-html-structure/html-structure.md

 1. Save the file.

 1. Cheers!
-You just set up the structural foundation of a web page!
+You set up the structural foundation of a web page!